Ciung Wanara: The abdication of the king

 "I shall change your appearance into a handsome man.
 Your name will be Prabu Barma Wijaya.
-Tell the people that the king has become young and I myself shall go to a secret place.
+Tell the people that the king has become young and I shall go to a secret place.
 Thus you shall be a king!"

 In a moment Aria Kebonan's appearance resembled Prabu Permana di Kusumah's, but looked ten years younger.
-People believed his announcement that he was King Prabu Permana Di Kusumah who had become ten years younger and changed his name into Prabu Barma Wijaya.
+People believed his announcement that he was King Prabu Permana Di Kusumah who had become ten years younger and changed his name to Prabu Barma Wijaya.
 Only one man did not believe his story.
 It was Uwa Batara Lengser who knew the agreement between the king and the minister.
 Prabu Barma Wijaya became proud and humiliated Uwa Batara Lengser who could do nothing.
 He was also rude towards the two queens.
 Both avoided him, except in public when they behaved as if they were Prabu Barma Wijaya's wives.

 The birth of two princes

-One night both queens dreamt that the moon feel upon them.
-They reported it to the king which gave him a fright, as such a dream was usually a warning to women who were going to be pregnant.
+One night both queens dreamt that the moon fell upon them.
+They reported it to the king which frightened him, as such a dream was usually a warning to women who were going to be pregnant.
 This was impossible as he was not guilty of treating both queens as his wives.
 Uwa Batara Lengser appeared and proposed to invite a new ascetic, called Ajar Sukaresi - who was none else than King Prabu Permana Di Kusumah - to explain the strange dream.
 Prabu Barma Wijaya agreed.
 As soon as the ascetic arrived at the palace he was asked by the king about the meaning of the dream.

 "Both of the queens are expecting a child, Your Highness."
 Although startled by the answer, Prabu Barma Wijaya could still control himself.
 Eager to know how far the ascetic dared to lie to him, he put another question.

 "Will they be girls or boys?"